Auckland Region Women's Corrections Facility

-Auckland Region Women's Corrections Facility (ARWCF) is a women's prison in the Wiri suburb of Manukau City, Auckland, New Zealand.
-Also in the vicinity are the Wiri Mens Corrections Facility and Korowai Manaaki Youth Justice Facility.
+Auckland Region Women's Corrections Facility (ARWCF) is a women's prison in the Wiri suburb of South Auckland, New Zealand.
+Also in the vicinity are the Auckland South Corrections Facility and Korowai Manaaki Youth Justice Facility.
 It opened in 2006 and is the first purpose-built women's prison in New Zealand; there are two older women's prisons.
 About 6 per cent of the New Zealand prisoner population is female.